skip to Main Content

 Seminar Graduate Students Award: Both Graduate students and underemployed scholars selected for presentation are eligible to receive a Conference Registration Subsidy Award generously provided by the journal Seminar.

-Any inquiries can be jointly addressed to the GSC Program Co-Chairs:
+Submissions and any inquiries can be jointly addressed to the GSC Program Co-Chairs: